About Louisiana Destinations

 We've listened to live Cajun music at Prejean's just north of Lafayette, and enjoyed a quiet Italian meal at Suburban Gardens in Alexandria.

-And we can't forget the many fine meals in Baton Rouge at Giamanco's on Government Street, Mexican food at La Fonda's Restaurant & Lounge on Airline Highway, hot dogs at the Pastime, pizza at Fleur de Lis, and poboys at Phil's Oyster Bar.
+And we can't forget the many fine meals in Baton Rouge at Giamanco's on Government Street, Mexican food at La Fonda's Restaurant & Lounge on Airline Highway, hot dogs at the Pastime under the bridge, pizza at Fleur de Lis, and poboys at Phil's Oyster Bar.
 And so much more!

 We know Louisiana intimately, and love its many destinations which we share on this website.
 Visit again soon!